Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :material-arrow-u-right-top:{ .lg } Thrown

 You can throw the weapon to make a ranged attack.
-If the weapon is a melee weapon, you use the same ability modifier(1) for that attack roll and damage roll that you would use for a melee attack with the weapon.
+If the weapon is a melee weapon, you use the same ability modifier(1) for that :d20-attack:**Attack Roll** and damage roll that you would use for a melee attack with the weapon.
 { .annotate }

 1. e.g. If you throw a handaxe, you use your Strength, but if you throw a dagger, you can use either your Strength or your Dexterity, since the dagger has the *Finesse*(1) property.
     { .annotate }

     1. *Finesse* is a weapon property.
-You choose either your Strength or Dexterity modifier for the attack rolls and damage rolls.
+You choose either your Strength or Dexterity modifier for the :d20-attack:**Attack Roll**s and damage rolls.
 You must use the same modifier for both rolls.

 #### :material-hand-clap:{ .lg } Two-Handed